Groundwater Sampling Technicians take samples of groundwater - rivers, lakes and water tables to measure their properties.

 The next largest employer is government bodies (25%) mandated with environmental protection responsibilities.
 Typically, this will include the EPA and state regulators and environmental remediators amongst others.
 They may also work for National Parks and State Parks, and designated forests ensuring that users, residents and organizations nearby comply with their environmental responsibilities.
 Around 13% work in labs.
 They will generally not work in the field collecting samples, but will examine the water samples collected by others.

 A small percentage, around 6%, work for engineering services including government, and for building and development such as construction and civic works.
 Environmental protection laws require that modern developments adhere to certain standards.

 What Is the Average Groundwater Sampling Technician Salary?

-At 2015, the median average salary for all environmental sampling technicians was $43,030.
-There is no specific data for Groundwater Sampling Technicians, but as these roles are similar, we can expect relative parity.
-The highest paying sector is local government at $45,720.
-Lab workers earned lower than average with a median of $37,010.
-State government, management scientific and consulting paid around the median average within a few hundred dollars per year.
+Groundwater sampling technicians, who fall under the broader BLS category of environmental science and protection technicians, earned a median salary of $46,850 as of May 2020.
+The highest paying sector is local government, with a median salary of $51,510.
+Lab workers earned lower than average with a median of $40,560.
+State government, management scientific and consulting paid around the median average within a few hundred dollars per year.*

 Groundwater Sampling Techncian Jobs & Job Description

 Use the search box below to find all the groundwater sampling technician job listings in our job board.

 A Groundwater Sampling Technician provides valuable data about water systems to be used in a variety of industries, such as determining potable well water, construction developments and waste disposal.
 The skill set required for this position is:

 - Capability to travel to required field sites and collect groundwater samples